Check out v4 of the Fauna CLI

 npm install

 3. Next configure Fauna database.
-Log in Fauna using the Fauna CLI:
+If you haven’t already, log in to Fauna using the Fauna CLI:

 4. Use the Fauna CLI to create a new database: